 fove-runtime is the package that contains the VR platform, including the compositor, drivers, etc.

-fove-client-dev contains the C/C++ SDK, with headers and a static library.
-Since it's statically linked, there's no fove-client package, the code is bundled into the app.
+fove-client-dev contains the C/C++ SDK, with headers and a dynamic library.

 sudo apt install fove-runtime fove-client-dev